SchwarzIT/terraform-provider-stackit/docs/resources/secrets_manager_instance.md

 ### Optional

-- `acl` (Set of String) Specifies the ACLs for the instance.
+- `acl` (Set of String) Specifies the access list for the instance.
 Each item must be CIDR notation.

 ### Read-Only